-Why study Agri-Communication at APSU?
+Why Study Agri-Communication

-What will I learn?
+What Will I Learn

-These courses introduce students to the broad array of agricultural-related subject areas which provide a comprehensive understanding that will be useful in future agriculture-related careers.
+These courses introduce students to the broad array of agricultural-related subject areas which provide a comprehensive understanding that will be useful in future agriculture-related careers such as:

 - Public Relations Representative

 Sample Course Plan and General Education Requirements